The 18th &

 spring-time to autumn.
 In the 18th and 19th century they also went to the

-World War the Slovenes from the Raba Region were laboring as construction
+War the Slovenes from the Raba Region were laboring as construction workers in

-workers in Austria or as seasonal workers in the agricultural sector in other
+Austria or as seasonal workers in the agricultural sector in other parts of

-parts of Hungary.
-Between the two world wars, above all in the 1930s, they were
+Hungary.
+Between the two world wars, above all in the 1930s, they were working

-working on the estates of squires in Somogy County, Baranya County and
+on the estates of squires in Somogy County, Baranya County and Fejér

-Fejér County.
-By this means the Slovene families earned the necessary
+County.
+By this means the Slovene families earned the necessary funds for

-funds for wintertime.
-Between the two world wars their salary consisted of crop
+wintertime.
+Between the two world wars their salary consisted of crop and some

-and some money.
-Also after the Second World War, before job opportunities
+money.
+Also after the Second World War, before job opportunities improved in

 Mosonmagyaróvár region, was the main source of income.
 In the